Hawks6/Trial/readme.md

 ---
 ## Outputs
 - The requsted outputs are clubbed together for each bid folder into a json file, json file "BID 1.txt" contains output for each file provided in the "bid 1" folder.
 As requested for each file the output is in json format.
-But that is not exactly how the output from the program looks like, I'll provide a sample output as it is for RFP you have provided.
+But that is not exactly how the output from the program looks like, I'll provide a sample output as it is for a RFP you have provided.

 ### Sample Output
  ```